-Hence, there are three main Teej celebrations which are as follows:
+Hence, there are three main Teej celebrations, which are as follows:

 1. Hariyali (Green) Teej

 Hariyali Teej is celebrated in the areas of Punjab and Rajasthan.
-Girls and women dress up in colorful clothes, especially wearing red-colored and finest saris.
+Girls and women dress up in colourful clothes, especially wearing red-colored and finest saris.
 They also apply Heena to their hands while dancing, singing, performing rituals, and sharing stories during the festival.
 While boys fly kits, girls gather around in courtyards to play with one another.

 2. Kajari Teej

 In the state of Uttar Pradesh, women pray to Lord Shiva and sing folk songs known as kajris.
-The kajri folk song is sung in various other places including the states of Bihar, Rajasthan, and Madhya Pradesh.
+The Kajri folk song is sung in various other places, including the states of Bihar, Rajasthan, and Madhya Pradesh.